 One bit of financial advice that most experts will agree on is that earning high interest on your money and paying low fees is a win-win combination.
 You’ll find that when you open an online bank account with SoFi.
-Sign up with direct deposit, and you’ll earn a super competitive 2.50% APY, pay no account fees, and have access to a network of 55,000+ fee-free Allpoint ATMs.
+Sign up with direct deposit, and you’ll earn a competitive APY, pay no account fees, and have access to a network of 55,000+ fee-free Allpoint ATMs.
 These perks can help your money grow faster.
 Plus, our Checking and Savings provides a quick and convenient way to manage your finances 24/7 while spending and saving in one place.

 How do I know if my financial advisor is bad?

 A good financial advisor takes into account your individual circumstances and doesn’t offer non-personalized, cookie-cutter advice.
 First and foremost, a good advisor should spend time getting to know you, your needs, and your goals.
 Signs of a bad financial advisor include pressuring you to make decisions; not letting you know how they’re paid; not being able to explain things in a way you can understand; encourages you to put all your money into one investment, and doesn’t return your calls or emails.